emerald/in5570v23/exercises/getting-started/intro.md

 1. Install Docker.
 2. Visit: https://github.com/emerald/in5570v23/ .
 3. Modify the Makefile to suit your setup.
-4. Using the Makefile, run `make environment`.
+4. Using the Makefile, run the command "`make environment`".
-5. Alternatively run `make fresh`.
+5. Alternatively run the command "`make fresh`".

 ---